The big banks are funding deforestation

 Commitment to net zero: Deforestation contributes to climate change.
 As members of the United Nations Net Zero Banking Alliance, these banks need to consider the impact of deforestation on their commitments to stop funding climate change.5

 Put them on notice: The banks have their Annual General Meeting at the end of the year.
-Plans are still coming together.
-However, in the lead up, you can put the banks on notice by pledging to buy or use shares.
+Together with our partners at Australian Conservation Foundation, we're using shareholder power to push the banks to stop funding deforestation.

 TAKE ACTION NOW!

-You can create a SIX trading account and use the SIX platform to purchase shares in NAB, CommBank and/or ANZ.
+You can create a SIX trading account and use the SIX platform to purchase shares in NAB and/or ANZ.

 You can also use your existing share trading platform to buy these shares and sign SIX's agency agreement.